swara07/Clock_me--Period_Tracker/README.md

 # Clockme : Period_Tracker
-An application to track your mentrual cycle and reminds you  for the dates with various tips and tricks for the same
+An application to track your menstrual cycle and reminds you of the dates with various tips and tricks for the same